pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 ### Tips

-* Ensure that your Pulumi project's build tools are installed on your CI/CD runner's build agent.
+* Ensure that your Pulumi project's build tools are installed on your CI runner's build agent.
-  * Many CI/CD services offer built-in mechanisms to acquire language runtimes of a specific version.
+  * Many CI services offer built-in mechanisms to acquire language runtimes of a specific version.
     * For example, GitHub Actions offers the `actions/setup-node` action that can install `node`, `npm`, and `yarn`.
 Similarly, there is a GitHub Action for installing the runtime for [Python](https://github.com/actions/setup-python), [Go](https://github.com/actions/setup-go), as well as [.NET](https://github.com/actions/setup-dotnet).
   * If you are using a Docker container-based build, consider using one of Pulumi's [SDK images](https://github.com/pulumi/pulumi/tree/master/docker#sdk-images) for your respective language.